Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 USC Stats and Trends

+- In USC's eight games this season, it has three wins against the spread.

-- USC's games this season have gone over the point total four times in eight opportunities (50%).
+- USC's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.